 Elastoplast offers a range of hand and arm pain management products to help you protect and care for you and your family.

 While you are waiting for a physician, be sure to rest the hand or arm in a comfortable and safe position close to the body.
-Apply a cold Elastoplast Hot/Cold Pack to the affected area for 20 minutes over a period of 2 hours, to help reduce any swelling.
+Apply a cold pack to the affected area for 20 minutes over a period of 2 hours, to help reduce any swelling.

 Elastoplast also provides a number of strapping tapes and support bandages to help manage the pain of an injury to the hand or arm, including: